 A Bit of Background

 Grilles and registers are both essential to your air conditioning system, but they also have a cosmetic purpose.
 Your heating and air conditioning system is a key part of your home, but it isn’t aesthetically pleasing.
 Registers and grilles offer an easy, unobtrusive solution to a problem you didn’t realize you had –– without them, your air conditioning unit would be visible.
 Registers and grilles are installed on the floor, wall or ceiling of a room.
 Even though they’re usually hard to spot unless you’re looking, you can purchase a decorative vent cover if you’re concerned about aesthetics.
-It’s important to clean your register and grille covers because they’re susceptible to gathering dust.
+It’s important to clean your register and grill covers because they’re susceptible to gathering dust.

 Brands We Love!